mozilla/autolander/README.md

 Validations:

-* Currently validates that we can find a bug number in the pull request title.
+* Pull request titles - a bug number is required in the pull request title.
-* TODO: Validate that commits have bug numbers listed.
+* Commit messages - Each commit message in the pull request must have a bug number.
-* TBD: If we should require a r= in each commit message.
+* TBD: If we should require a r= in each commit message (we may be able to include this info in the future from the bug automatically).

 Autolander interacts between several components, some of which are: